-Join Aaron F. Ross for an in-depth discussion in this video Creating an nCache, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Creating an nCache, part of Learning Maya nCloth 2012.

 We're nearly finished with this simple flag exercise, and we're ready to render this out.…However, we can't really render it just yet in this state;…we need to do something called creating a cache.…A cache is a storage.…Basically what we're going to do is we're going to store the simulation data on…disk, and that way when it's rendered, it will be reliable.…We will get exactly the same result each time it's rendered.…So we could use, for example, a render farm.
 We could have a hundred machines each…rendering at 1 frame, and it would come out exactly as planned.…